Young Composers Competition

 - The winning composer is welcome to participate in the rehearsal process in person or via electronic communications

 The Summer Singers will help promote the winning work and the composer may choose to have a perusal copy of the winning submission posted on our website.
-The Summer Singers will have a perpetual license to perform and record the winning work for archival and other purposes, including CD distribution and website postings.
+The Summer Singers will have a perpetual license to perform and record the winning work for archival and other purposes, including CD distribution and other methods of dissemination.